 Corporate Social Responsibility means acting in a way that aligns an organization’s practice and outlook with philanthropic intent.

 CSR means aligning practice and outlook with philanthropic inclination.

-CSR is part of an organisation’s broader responsibility to the society it operates in.
+CSR is part of an organization’s broader responsibility to the society it operates in.

 CSR has long held its place in management literature: In 1999, Carroll coined the “Pyramid of Corporate Social Responsibility”.
-This pyramid outlines organisational priorities and sees four distinct sets of responsibilities that help characterise businesses and their responsibility to the society they are part of.
+This pyramid outlines organizational priorities and sees four distinct sets of responsibilities that help characterize businesses and their responsibility to the society they are part of.
 As shown in the image below (Carroll, 2016), these priorities are: economic, legal, ethical, and philanthropic.

 Incorporating CSR into strategy and practice helps yield internal and external benefits.

 Indeed, a growing body of empirical literature on CSR shows that there are indeed benefits to acknowledging the top of Carroll’s pyramid and incorporating it into broader strategy.
 Research finds that firms see lower employee turnover, higher reputation, and improved customer satisfaction (Galbreath, 2010).

 Nurn and Tang (2010) find that CSR leads to greater financial performance and helps firms attract better employees and operate at greater efficiency with lower operating costs.
 In addition, CSR can help employee motivation, trust, morale and commitment (see review by Siddique, 2015).
 Klará (2011) summarizes the benefits as: